-Second attribute: When Ssekabaka Kintu, crossed to Buganda from Busoga through Mukono, he pitched a pass a camp at a place presently called Manjira, Nakibano parish, Nagojje Sub County.
+First attribute: When Ssekabaka Kintu, crossed to Buganda from Busoga through Mukono, he pitched a camp at a place presently called Manjira, Nakibano parish, Nagojje Sub County.
 He came along with some other prominent persons, namely Kyagwe, Bulemeezi, Kyadondo and Ssingo.
 They fought Bemba Musota and took over Buganda.
 Kyagwe among the subjects was the closest to Ssekabaka Kintu he was therefore given the mandate to head present day Kyagwe which is a core part of Mukono.

 Kyagwe was Kintu’s right hand man thus the name Mukono.
 Kyagwe in Buganda is very strategic!
 It is assumed to be the rear door to Buganda and greatly endowed with wealth.
 That’s the reason why Bishop Hannington was executed in 1885, for he wanted to use the rear door into Buganda crossing from Busoga.
-At his death these were his last words: ‘go tell Mwanga that I die for the Banganda and that I have purchased the road to Uganda with my life’.
+At his death these were his last words: ‘go tell Mwanga that I die for the Baganda and that I have purchased the road to Uganda with my life’.
 This asserts that this route is an entrance into Buganda from that direction.

-The head of Kyagwe County (Buganda Kingdom) is addressed as Ssekiboobo.
+The head of Kyagwe County is addressed as Ssekiboobo.
 (Emboobo is the hairy rear part of the cow’s tail thus the name Ssekiboobo), it protects the cow from any intruding insects and acts as fun to regulate temperature.
-Kyagwe was always considered to be the wealthiest part of Buganda and thus the need for its protection.
+Kyaggwe was always considered to be the wealthiest part of Buganda and thus the need for its protection.
 The headquarters of the Ssekiboobo have since then been and continued to be in Mukono town.

-Third attribute: It is further alleged that during the leadership of Kabaka Ssuna the people who were residing in the present day Mukono had plenty of food and used to give it away generously.
+Second attribute: It is further alleged that during the leadership of Kabaka Ssuna the people who were residing in the present day Mukono had plenty of food and used to give it away generously.
 Giving a hand or lending a hand is literally translated Luganda as ‘okugaba oba okuwa omukono’.
-During food shortages the Kabaka would rather his subjects to Mukono for food.
+During food shortages the Kabaka would rather send his subjects to Mukono for food.
 Thus the name Mukono.

-Fourth attribute: Others contend that in the early days of white rule, there was a white tax collector whose arm was chopped off by disgruntled Black tax payers.
+Third attribute: Others contend that in the early days of white rule, there was a white tax collector whose arm was chopped off by disgruntled Black tax payers.
 This sparked off the mandatory levy of one shilling per tax payer to contribute towards the well being of the disabled white man.
 Since then this place was named Mukono in memory of the white man’s arm.

-Fifth attribute: A few patronize with the belief that there was a Ssaza Chief (Ssekiboobo) who used to endorse land titles and other official documents using his toes rather than the fingers, the locals always referred to this as ‘oli atakozesa Mukono’ (signing without the arm).
+Fourth attribute: A few patronize with the belief that there was a Ssaza Chief (Ssekiboobo) who used to endorse land titles and other official documents using his toes rather than the fingers, the locals always referred to this as ‘oli atakozesa Mukono’ (signing without the arm).
 That since then this place was reffered to as Mukono.